petros-d/docs/cloud/configure-idp.md

 :::info

-These values may be different if Okta is connected to an Active Directory.
+These values might be different if Okta is connected to an Active Directory.
 In this case, replace each `Value` with the equivalent Active Directory values for a user's first name, last name, and full email address.

 :::